 I sought comfort.
 I sought predictable results.
 It goes without saying that if you take this route, the outcomes also are mediocre.

 I particularly remember an opportunity presented to me by a friend to start up a stockbroking franchise in my early 20s.
 I shied away due to the ‘risks’ I perceived.
 My biases were working against me.
 Needless to say, that business has now become a great one.
 I do not regret the financial aspects.
 But the mere experience of running a business would have given me the opportunity to be in a league of my own.

 Whenever you get an opportunity to get into the unknown and if you are in your 20s, take the chance.
 Even if you fail, you have a fair chance of getting back on your feet.

 Visit that place you’re scared to visit, start that business you dream of starting, attend that class which you feel challenging, propose to that girl you like/love.
 Take risks.
 You would not know the outcome if you did not.

 #2.
 Get A Mentor:

 Another aspect I deeply missed in my younger years was that of a mentor.
-Yes, you do have your teachers, professors, priests.
+Yes, you did have your teachers, professors, priests.
 But have you reached out to for suggestions?

 I thought my knowledge was sufficient.
 I thought that whatever these people taught me in the classroom was enough.
 But that was not the case.
 I was also of the opinion that these people could not help me in my life.
 How wrong was I!

-Another misconception I had was that the mentors or coaches I needed had to be perfect.
-This is merely a wishful thinking.
+Another misconception I had was that the mentors or coaches I needed, had to be perfect.
+This is merely wishful thinking.
 It does not have to be that way.
 I also used to think that mentors needed to be older than you.